maojinxiang/maojinxiang.github.io/_pages/about.md

 # Education
 - Sep.2020 — Jun.2023: In Zibo NO.4 Secondary School.
-- Sep.2023 — Now: In China University of Petroleum.
+- Sep.2023 — Now: In China University of Petroleum,major in Communication Engineering.

 # My Research
 **1. SE-DCNet: Robust Dual-Channel Feature Learning for ISAC-Enabled UAV Identification**,this paper has been submitted to IEEE Communications Letters (CAS Zone 3).